hollox/wh-documentation/documents/logs.md

  ### 2020-05-18

- 1. Finalize Organizations Front-end form working with Back-end
+ 1. Finalize organizations form working with the api

+ ### 2020-05-19

+ 1. Start users form working with the api